 The most frustrating part of designing projects in Cricut Design Space is all of the font choices.
 There are so many fonts to choose from, which is a wonderful problem to have, but they are sorted alphabetically and there is no way to star or mark your favorite fonts.
-I have spent some time searching, and looking into which fonts I tent to use the most often, all that are included in the Cricut Access plan.
+I just want to use a great font for my Cricut projects!

 Cricut fonts are fonts that are available with the Cricut Design Space software.
 They are designed for using to cut and using them helps to ensure your text designs will cut out nicely.

 Can I Use My Own Fonts With The Cricut?

 Bold fonts make the letters stand out and easier to weed and remove from the mat.
 Many letters have ripped while being removed because they are too thin.

 Best Cricut Cursive Fonts

 Script fonts are so pretty and I love that they look much prettier than my own handwriting.
 Use these fonts with attention to detail – you will need to adjust the letter spacing (also known as kerning).
 My biggest pet peeve when seeing other people’s completed craft projects is script letters spaced out individually.

 How to adjust the spacing in a script font